 If you do not meet one of these criteria, you will be permitted to vote a provisional ballot.

-- To be allowed to vote you must show a valid form of identification, which must contain the voter's name and photograph and must not be expired: A list of the acceptable forms of identification can be found here.
+- To be allowed to vote you must show a valid form of identification, which must contain the voter's name, photograph and signature and must not be expired.
+A list of the acceptable forms of identification can be found here.